wfjm/w11/doc/w11a_os_guide.md

 - Serial port
   - via an integrated USB-UART bridge
-    - on Arty, Basys3, CmodA7 and Nexys4 and Nexys4 DDR with a `FT2232HQ`,
+    - on Arty A7, Basys3, Cmod A7 and Nexys4 and Nexys A7 with a `FT2232HQ`,
       allows up to 12M Baud
     - on Nexys3 with a `FT232R`, allows up to 2M Baud
     - for all FTDI USB-UART it is essential to set them to `low latency` mode.